gnosia93/mlops-on-aws/README.md

 ### prerequisite ###

-You need to install apache airflow on you PC.
+* Install apache airflow on your PC first

 ### Tutorial ###